hello-robot/stretch_tutorials/getting_started/quick_start_guide_re1.md

 ### Power

 The entire robot powers up and down with the On/Off switch.
-When powering down, we recommend selecting 'Power Off' from the Ubuntu Desktop prior to hitting the Off switch
+When powering down, we recommend selecting 'Power Off' from the Ubuntu Desktop before hitting the Off switch

 ![](./images/trunk_rs.png)

-​

 The provided battery charger can be plugged and unplugged at any time during operation.
 Stretch uses the following charger modes: